 Mortgage planning

-Your mortgage advisor will show you the best deal for you based on the interest rates AND the fees associated with the mortgage.
-Sometimes, what looks like a good interest rate isn’t the best value overall, as there may be high arrangement fees.
+Your mortgage advisor will show you the best deal for you based on the interest rates AND the fees associated with your mortgage.
+Sometimes, what looks like a good interest rate isn’t the best value overall, as there may be extra arrangement fees.
 Plus, your advisor will be able to show you the different ongoing costs depending on the value of the property – so, if you already know how much you’d ideally like to spend on your mortgage each month, they can work backwards and tell you what price house you should be looking to buy.

 Conveyancing costs